michael-watson/azure-hackathons/Xamarin-CosmosDb-5-23-17/Part 2/README.md

 **The completed solution to this point is located in the "Part 2/CosmosHackApi-GenericValuesEndpoint-Complete"**

 ### Step 4 - Creating a BaseApiController to allow specific `type` implementations
-This section will complete a basic architecture and framework that is a great solution for some of our customers.
-It also demonstrates some basics of Azure for them to get started with.
+This section will complete a basic architecture and framework that is a great solution for mobile.
+It also demonstrates some basics of Azure for anyone to get started with.

 4a) Let's create a `BaseApiController` class in our **Controllers** folder.
 I like to start from the emply class, but if you right click the **Controller** folder and selected **Add->Controller** and wonder what template to use.
 Go ahead and use the Empyt API controller.